michaelleeallen/reducto/README.md

 ## Routes

+The route configuration file lets you declare what endpoints you expose and what those endpoints do.
 Routes can be configured to use middleware, views, fixtures and service calls.
-Each piece is optional, and should be added in the order you want them to run:
+Middlware should be added in the order you want them to run.

 ```json
 {